e-gov/TARA-GovSSO-ExampleClient/README.md

 at https://e-gov.github.io/GOVSSO/TechnicalSpecification .
 Demonstrates authentication, session update, RP-initiated logout and back-channel logout flows.

-**🔴 NB❗ Validations and checks are not fully implemented yet❗ Example code and configuration in this repository cannot be used as a reference yet❗ 🔴**
+**🔴 NB❗ Currently, this is a proof of concept implementation, not a reference implementation❗ Validations and checks are not fully implemented yet❗ Example code and configuration in this repository cannot be used as a reference yet❗ 🔴**

 ## Prerequisites